ABodey/react-quiz/oldfiles/Quiz.md

 ## Overarching requirements
 * Do a fork and PR like a normal lab
-* Use create-react-app to bootstamp your react app
+* Use create-react-app to bootsrap your react app

 ## Requirements